rikunert/rikunert.github.io/_posts/2017-06-27-grade-discrimination.md

  The right information is out there, I hope this blog post convinces you why it is important to use it.

 European integration means more and more people receive grades in different educational systems.
-Germany, the biggest country in Europe, cannot afford to turn the best foreign minds away because it doesn't know how to interpret its grades.
+Germany, the biggest country in Europe, cannot afford to turn the best foreign minds away because it doesn't know how to interpret their grades.
 A better, fairer way is possible.
 Let's adopt it.